“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 Travel Gear (Suggestions):

-> main roller bag—20 kilo max!
+> 1 main roller bag—20 kilos (44 lbs) max

 > TSA-approved luggage locks

-> a daypack/shoulder bag
+> a daypack/sling bag

 > money belt/security pouch (optional)